BlasBenito/myWebsite/content/post/02_parallelizing_loops_with_r/index.markdown

 }
 ```

 If every `i` could run in a different core, the operation would indeed run a bit faster, and we would get rid of lazy cores.
-This is were packages like [`foreach`](https://cran.r-project.org/web/packages/foreach) and [`doParallel`](https://cran.r-project.org/web/packages/doParallel) come into play.
+This is where packages like [`foreach`](https://cran.r-project.org/web/packages/foreach) and [`doParallel`](https://cran.r-project.org/web/packages/doParallel) come into play.
 Let's start installing these packages and a few others that will be useful throughout this tutorial.

 ``` r